A stunning fall for ex-Honduran president wanted in US

 “If he’s guilty of all the crimes that they accuse him of he has to pay,” the 43-year-old music teacher said.

-Associated Press writer Marlon González reported this story in Tegucigalpa and AP writer Christopher Sherman reported from Mexico City.
-AP writer Edgar H. Clemente in Tapachula, Mexico contributed to this story.
+Christopher Sherman reported from Mexico City.
+Associated Press writer Edgar H. Clemente in Tapachula, Mexico, contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.